cajubelt/ai-climbing-guide/README.md

 1. Get an OpenAI API key
 1. Create a `.env` file with secrets

-You can now run the script with `pipenv run python load_climbing_data.py`
+You can now run the script with `PYTHONPATH=./src pipenv run python ./scripts/load_climbing_data.py`

 ### StreamLit Interface

 1. Populate an ElasticSearch index as described above
-1. Run `pipenv run python -m streamlit run chat_interface.py`
+1. Run `PYTHONPATH=./src pipenv run python -m streamlit run ./src/core/chat_interface.py`

 A URL should print to the console for your AI Climbing Guide app.